learningequality/kolibri-docs/docs/install/raspberry_pi.rst

 By default the server does not have Internet access.
 To add content to Kolibri, either connect a USB drive with content, or connect the Pi to an internet-connected router using ethernet cable.

-.. note:: The installed system contains a fully Raspbian image, with all the software included in the ``lite`` version from https://www.raspberrypi.org/downloads/raspbian/ .
-After login ``sudo raspi-config`` can be used to customize its environment, including localization, timezone, etc. if desired.
+.. note:: The installed system contains a fully Raspbian image, with all the software included in the ``lite`` version from https://www.raspberrypi.org/downloads/raspbian/.
+After login use ``sudo raspi-config`` to customize the environment, including localization, timezone, etc. if desired.

 .. note:: When an ethernet cable with Internet access is connected to the Raspberry, it will have internet connectivity but won't provide this connectivity to the devices that are connected to its ``kolibri`` ssid.
 These devices will only be able to use the browser with the kolibri application at the ``http://10.10.10.10`` url.